-Contracts with TRUST 3000 clients have initial terms that are generally three to seven years in length.
-At December 31, 2018, we had significant relationships with 67 bank and trust institutions in the United States.
+Our TRUST 3000 and SWP clients sign long-term contracts.
+For TRUST 3000, clients have initial terms that are generally five to seven years in length.
+On our TRUST 3000 platform, at December 31, 2019, we had significant relationships with 61 bank and trust institutions in the United States.
 Our principal competitors for this business are:

 - Fidelity National Information Services, Inc. (FIS);

-- Innovest Portfolio Solutions, LLC;
+- Innovest Portfolio Solutions.
+LLC:

-- · Charles Schwab & Co., Inc.; and
+- Charles Schwab & Co., Inc.; and

-- · Fidelity Investments.
+- Fidelity Investments.